-Field# Data Field Details Notes Field 1 Production 1.a Production year of CORSIA eligible fuel claimed 1.b Producer of CORSIA eligible fuel Field 2 Batch of CORSIA eligible fuel CORSIA eligible fuel claimed Total mass of each batch of CORSIA eligible fuel claimed (in Field 3 CORSIA eligible fuel claimed) total mass for each fuel type being claimed by all aeroplane operators Field 4 Emissions information (per fuel type) 4.
-Total emissions reductions claimed from the use of a CORSIA eligible fuel (in tonnes) Field 5 Emissions reductions (total) by all aeroplane operators attributed to the State from the use of all CORSIA eligible fuel use (in tonnes)
+Field# Data Field Details Notes 1.a Production year of CORSIA eligible fuel claimed 1.b Producer of CORSIA eligible fuel 1.c Production location of the neat CORSIA eligible fuel Field 2 Batch of CORSIA eligible fuel 2.a Batch number(s) of each CORSIA eligible fuel claimed 2.b Total mass of each batch of CORSIA eligible fuel claimed (in tonnes) CORSIA eligible fuel claimed 3.a Fuel types (i.e., type of fuel, feedstock and conversion process) This would provide a total mass for each fuel type being claimed by all 3.b Total mass of the neat CORSIA eligible fuel (in tonnes) per fuel type being claimed by all the aeroplane operators attributed to the State aeroplane operators attributed to the State.
+3.c Default or Actual Life Cycle Emissions Value (LCEF) for given CORSIA eligible fuel Field 4 Emissions information (per fuel type) 4.
+Total emissions reductions claimed from the use of a CORSIA eligible fuel (in tonnes) Field 5 Emissions reductions (total) 5.
+Total emissions reductions claimed by all aeroplane operators attributed to the State from the use of all CORSIA eligible fuel use (in tonnes)